black-backdoor/ScriptGuard/README.md

 ## Future
-The goal of this project is to create a website where users can upload their userscripts and have them scanned for malicious code.
+The goal of this project is to create a website where users can upload their userscripts and have them scanned for malicious code, as well as displaying the scripts permissions and other metadata.

 The current [Website](https://scriptguard.lima.zone/) is a proof of concept and only scans for a few basic patterns.